tiochoirul/foodreceipt_app/README.md

 # FoodReceipt App

-FoodReceipt App is a simple web application that allows users to explore, create, and share food recipes.
+FoodReceipt App is a cross-platform application that allows users to explore, create and share food recipes on both web and mobile platforms.
+This application was created to fulfill the final project on the Multi-Platform bootcamp at Dicoding.
+This is created with local data and displayed in list/grid form and has details for each recipe.

 ## Table of Contents